UniversalScientificTechnologies/LABDOS01/README.md

 ### Output data format

 The output message types are described in the following paragraphs.
 The exact format of each message depends on application-specific firmware.
 The firmware could be tuned to specific usage cases by modifying the [arduino code](https://github.com/UniversalScientificTechnologies/LABDOS01/tree/LABDOS01A/fw).
 The firmware itself could be updated using the bootloader.
-The baudrate used by USB port by default is 115200.
+The baud rate used by the USB port by default is 115200.

 #### Initial messages